mhazley/matthazley.com/content/cv.md

 I am an enthusiastic Home Brewer who regularly competes in competition.
 I have set up various [Homebrew clubs](https://homebrewcollab.co.uk/) and I like to partake in the community, where I encourage Home Brewers to come together to share knowledge, techniques and advice (and beer!).

-I love hiking and I am also a [multi-genre music fan](https://open.spotify.com/user/matthazley?si=EPZPzeZJQGClYVTFNUN3yg) and like to attend as many gigs as I can afford.
+I love hiking and I am also a [diverse music fan](https://open.spotify.com/user/matthazley?si=EPZPzeZJQGClYVTFNUN3yg) and like to attend as many gigs as I can afford.